Prometheus-X-association/lomct/docs/design-document.md

 - Create a client associate to the  store in LRS
 - Give read and write access to the client
 - Send to users : url of xAPI Endpoint and Basic Auth
+- Connect the PDC to the LRS
+- Sign the contract with the LOMCT offer
+- Asks individuals to consent to data exchange from their PDI

-The user must create an account by filling in the form :
+The user must :
+- create an account by filling in the form :
 	- username
 	- email
 	- biography
 	- the URL of xAPI Endpoint received by the organization
 	- the basic auth key received by the organization
+ - consents to data exchange from its PDI

 ## Error scenarios defined